 Housing Services: Linkages to housing services will be determined through initial and ongoing assessments and will be an essential part of the Integrated Care Plan.
 CHWs will ensure that homeless participants have access to the county's resources of shelters and transitional living facilities for immediate needs, and will utilize motivational interviewing to keep participants off the streets.
 The care plan and the participant's stratification risk will indicate the need for services.
 Care Managers will connect participants with transitional housing services to develop a long-term answer to ensure that health outcomes are maximized.
+Supportive housing services will also be provided for participants in the recuperative care program by the National Health Foundation.

-As indicated in the Section 2.1 and described in the CMCS Informational Bulletin,25 housing services will include: individual housing transition services and individual housing and tenancy sustaining services.
+As indicated in Section 2.1 and described in the CMCS Informational Bulletin, housing services will include: individual housing transition services and individual housing and tenancy sustaining services.
 Housing support services provided by the Area Housing Authority of the County of Ventura and city housing authority partners will include a host of housing supports including: developing housing plans, housing searches, paperwork and legal support, relationship-building with landlords, setting up utilities, etc. Housing authorities will prioritize the project's homeless participants for housing vouchers.
 Residential Services (Mental Health): Case management is provided to support a client's stability in their home environment and residential treatment programs.
 Note that WPC funds will only be used for allowable costs that include individual housing transition services and individual housing and tenancy sustaining services in alignment with the CMCS Informational Bulletin.
 Residential services and room and board are not covered under WPC.